Cubs

 For 8-10 year olds

-The 1st Cedar Hill Cubs meets Wednesday evenings.
-We also attend community events and camps as often as we can, and as a result we will have the occasional non-meeting Wednesday (usually once per month).
+The 1st Cedar Hill Cubs meets on Wednesday evenings.
+We also attend community events and camps as often as we can, and as a result, we will have the occasional non-meeting Wednesday (usually once per month).

 PLACE: 1st Cedar Hill Scout Hall – 3680 Cottonwood Street, Saanich BC